texus/TGUI/tutorials/0.9/tool-tips/index.md

 <img src="/resources/Tutorials/ToolTipLabel.jpg" alt="Tool Tip Label" width="181" height="77" />

+Note that unlike other widgets, the tool tip should NOT be added to the gui or any other container.
+The ownership of the tool tip will be automatically managed by calling setToolTip.

 ### Special tool tip

-But the tool tip does not has to be a label, it can be any widget.
+The tool tip does not have to be a label, it can be any widget.
 Here I used a Picture but you could also use a Panel and make the tool tip as complex as you want.
 ```c++
 auto toolTip = tgui::Picture::create("image.png");
 button->setToolTip(toolTip);